nodejs/node-v0.x-archive/doc/api/tls.markdown

 Default: `10 * 1024 * 1024`.

-Don't change the defaults unless you know what you are doing.
+Don’t change the defaults unless you know what you are doing.

 ## tls.connect(options, [callback])